This page was last updated: 31 July 2022 at 14:45 PM

 Immunosuppression theoretically increases the risk of coronavirus infection but there is no clinical evidence to support this.

 Some medicines are associated with pneumonia or respiratory depression, but the risk is too small or uncertain to justify altering usual prescribing of these agents.

 Angiotensin Converting Enzyme Inhibitors (ACEIs) and Angiotensin Receptor Blockers (ARBs)

 |Patients already taking ACEIs or ARBs should continue them unless there is a conventional reason not to (e.g. hyperkalaemia, acute kidney injury).|

 ACEIs and ARBs upregulate ACE2 in animal studies (see above).
 ACE2 receptors have been shown to be the entry point into human cells for SARS-CoV-2.
 However, it is not clear that ACEIs or ARBs upregulate ACE2 in humans.
-Additionally, observational data to date shows no increase in mortality for patients taking ACEIs or ARBs when infected with COVID-19.
-There are also theoretical benefits to ACEIs and ARBs for viral infection, and very weak observational data supporting these.
-There are multiple clinical trials investigating these agents for the treatment of COVID-19.

 We support the current consensus in New Zealand and internationally (for example European Medicines Agency, International Hypertension Society, American College of Cardiology) to continue normal usage of ACEIs and ARBs.
 The usual contraindications and cautions still apply, for example patients with hyperkalaemia or hypotension.